60 years ago, MS was considered untreatable…

 But thanks to the generosity of our supporters over many years, so much has changed in the way we diagnose, treat and support people living with MS. We’re closer than ever to achieving a future free from the pain of MS and its devastating effects.

 And it’s all thanks to the strength of our community.
-A community who will be here for the long haul.
+A community that will be here for the long haul.

-Today, there are many different long-term drug treatments available and that’s where our Nurses step in and help navigate the options available.
+And that’s where our NeuroAssist InfoLine team and MS Nurses step in and help navigate the information, support, and treatment options available.

 Together, we’ve come so far, but the truth is we still have a long way to go to end the pain and uncertainty caused by MS.

-Tim’s role as an MS Nurse is entirely funded by supporters of MS Queensland.
+Our MS Nursing Service is entirely funded by supporters of MS Queensland.
 Generous and compassionate people who believe those living with MS should not need to face it alone.